OKTW-Network/mc.oktw.one/_i18n/en/_posts/news/2018-07-04-news-first.markdown

 We use [Jekyll]({{ "https://jekyllrb.com/" | relative_url }}) and hosted on [GitHub Pages]({{ "https://pages.github.com/" | relative_url }}).

-If you can understand Chinese and English , welcome to help us to translate content from Chinese to English!
+If you understood Chinese and English , welcome to help us to translate content from Chinese to English!